Undergraduate Course

 (15 CREDITS)

-How can we rigorously discuss notions of infinity and the infinitely small?
+How do we rigorously discuss notions of infinity and the infinitely small?
 When do limits and derivatives of functions make sense?
-This module introduces the mathematics which enables calculus to work, with the epsilon-and-delta definition of limits as its cornerstone.
-Fundamental theorems are proved about sequences and series of real numbers, and about continuous and differentiable functions of a single real variable.
+This module introduces the mathematics underlying modern calculus.
+Fundamental theorems are proved about sets, sequences and series of real numbers, and about continuous and differentiable functions of a single real variable.

 View Real Analysis on our Module Directory